bmbouter/CeleryManagement/doc/policy/overview.rst

 .. rubric:: Defining functions and classes

 Function and class definitions are not allowed in policies.
-This includes the defintiions themselves, as well as their associated keywords (``return``, ``yield``, etc).
+This includes the definitions themselves, as well as their associated keywords (``return``, ``yield``, etc).
 Functions defined using ``lambda`` are also not permitted.